Quinn Tran - IRCC President / Executive Director

 A seasoned leader with experience in Fortune 500 companies and startups, managing billion-dollar businesses and scaling startups to over $150M in revenue.
 A former American Red Cross-Silicon Valley CEO, she partnered with tech giants to drive innovation.
 She has held executive roles at Kodak, Xerox, and Sun Microsystems.
 A senior fellow of the American Leadership Forum, she has served on various boards, including MapInfo and the Children’s Discovery Museum.
 A refugee from Vietnam, she holds a BS and MBA from SFSU and now advises startups in AI, fintech, health, and smart mobility.

-Thai Ha Bui - Board Chairperson
+Thai Ha Bui - Board Member

 An activist, philanthropist, and journalist, shaped by her experiences as a boat refugee.
 She serves on the boards of the Vietnamese American Heritage Foundation and Justice for Formosa Victims, while also supporting the Viet Museum in San Jose.
 As a journalist for Dan Sinh Media, she has produced historical documentaries on South Vietnam.
 Most recently, she executive-produced The Book of Death, winning a Humanitarian Award.
 As IRCC, Inc.'s board chairperson, she provides strategic leadership.
 Holding an MBA, she combines activism, journalism, and philanthropy to preserve Vietnamese history and advocate for her community.